 As they gain strength, these cyclones are classified as tropical depressions, tropical storms or hurricanes.
 The Saffir-Simpson Hurricane Scale rates hurricane strengths, from Category 1 to Category 5.
 Most of these storms remain over the ocean without affecting the U.S. coastline.
 When they approach land, tropical storms and hurricanes can be extremely deadly and destructive – even as far north as New Jersey, and even when they do not make landfall here.

-Hurricane WINDS can reach 74-95 mph for a Category 1 storm, to above 155 mph for a Category 5 storm.
+Hurricane winds can reach 74-95 mph for a Category 1 storm, to above 157 mph for a Category 5 storm.

-The STORM SURGE is a dome of ocean water the hurricane pushes ahead of itself.
-At its peak, a storm surge can be 25 feet high and 50-100 miles wide.
+The storm surge is an abnormal rise in seawater level as the storm's winds push water onshore.
+At its peak, a storm surge can be 25 feet high or more and 50-100 miles wide.
 The storm surge can devastate coastal communities as it sweeps ashore.

 The thunderstorms and torrential rains that accompany a hurricane can create dangerous and deadly floods or flash floods.